 Credits: 1 FRE 304 History of French Literature and Culture: Middle Ages and Renaissance A survey of French literature of the Middle Ages and the Renaissance, with particular emphasis on the Chanson de Roland, medieval poetry, and such authors as Rabelais, the Pléiade poets, and Montaigne.
 Texts will be read in modernized French versions where appropriate.
-One or one-half course credit.
 Prerequisite: French 302.